-In mid-November, the Archdiocese of Philadelphia published audited financial statements for The Office for Financial Services, its Pastoral Center entity, for the fiscal year ended June 30, 2017.
-Those reports illustrated a cumulative improvement of over $200 million against underfunded balance sheet obligations since June 30, 2012.
-The Archdiocese also projects break-even operating results for the fiscal year ending June 30, 2018.
+In mid-November, the Archdiocese of Philadelphia published audited financial statements for The Office for Financial Services, its Pastoral Center entity, for the fiscal year ended June 30, 2018.
+Those statements reported a core operating result with a surplus of $1.3 million for the fiscal year ended June 30, 2018.
+They also illustrated a cumulative improvement of $271.9 million against underfunded balance sheet obligations since June 30, 2012.

 At that time, the Archdiocese indicated it would publish similar statements for additional separate entities.

-Audited financial statements for the fiscal year ended June 30, 2017 for the eleven entities listed below were published on www.CatholicPhilly.com today.
+Audited financial statements for the fiscal year ended June 30, 2018 for the sixteen entities listed below were published on www.CatholicPhilly.com today.

 - Catholic Human Services: Nutritional Development Services

 - Catholic Social Services of the Archdiocese of Philadelphia

 - Office of Catholic Education: Administration Account

 - Office of Catholic Education: High Schools